JoeWeir04/Tune-Share/README.md

-# Music sharing web app
+# Tune Share - a music sharing web app

-A music-sharing web application that allows users to upload music videos, like posts, and comment on them.
+Tune Share is a music sharing web application that allows users to upload music videos, like posts, and comment on them.
 Built utilizing the **Django** python framework, using **JS**, **CSS** and **HTML**.

 ## How to Run